cooloo9871/Proxmox_vm_manager/README.md

 export PASSWORD="bigred"
 ```
 ### Notice
-1. Before you start, please set up `/etc/hosts` in your localhost to be able to resolve to the proxmox node by hostname.
+1. Before you start, please set up `/etc/hosts` in your localhost to be able to resolve to the Proxmox node by hostname.
 2. Must be configured to use ssh to login to the Proxmox node without a password.
 ### View the script options
 ```